FawenYo/Eatender/README.md

 ### Backend

 In response to the class requirements, we use Python (3.8.6) as our backend programming language.
-We use it for almost all important feature in our project, such as LINE bot handling, Google Maps API connection, vote sytem, and WEB server creating (We use FastAPI as web framework, for its asynchronous feature allows us to have a better response speed)
+We use it for almost all important features in our project, such as LINE Bot handling, Google Maps API connection, vote sytem, and WEB server creating (Here we use FastAPI as web framework, for its asynchronous feature allows us to have a better response speed)
 As for WSGI, we use Gunicorn with uvicorn workclass as our solution.

 ### Frontend